jaathavan18/Jupyter_notebook/my_jupyterbook/_build/html/_sources/intro_root.md

 Welcome to my portfolio!

-I’m **Janarthan Aravindan Aathavan**, a Data Science enthusiast and Master's student at the University at Buffalo.
+I’m **Janarthan Aathavan**, a Data Science enthusiast and Master's student at the University at Buffalo.
 This JupyterBook is a showcase of my academic background, skills, projects, and experiences that define my journey in data science and beyond.

 ---